 But then she heard about the low-carb diet and found Diet Doctor in a computer search.
 Two weeks after starting a keto diet, she canceled her appointment with the surgeon.

 We first shared Amy’s remarkable story in September 2019, 2½ years into her low-carb journey.
 She had lost 145 pounds (66 kilos) and told us, “I finally found my way.”

-We caught up with Amy again in December 2021 to ask, ‘How are you doing?’
+We caught up with Amy in December 2021 and again in September 2022 to ask both times: ‘How are you doing?’

 “I can’t change my history, but I can do my best to make sure others don’t have to endure the terrible diet and medical advice I was given for decades,” says Amy.